Do you remember the days before YouTube?

 The desktop and mobile versions look completely different to the original version.
 Notice that the desktop and phone images have the same height, but the computer image is much wider.

-Now that you understand YouTube dimensions, let’s take a look at ideas and best practices in how to make your channel art.
+With an understanding of YouTube dimensions, make sure you also film with the correct YouTube video size.
+Now let’s take a look at ideas and best practices in how to make your channel art.

 Having a visually appealing YouTube banner is an essential step when learning how to create a YouTube channel.
 And, even if you've had a channel for years, it is essential to update your banner to ensure your channel's success.